(Credit: Imago)

 “I do think this is a corner.
 It does strike the defender.
 The referee gives a goal kick, but he’s probably had some input, and he gives a corner.
 It becomes a talking point because they scored from it.”

-Steven Gerrard appointment to be welcomed at Ibrox
+Former Rangers manager Steven Gerrard would be welcomed back at Ibrox.

 Derek Ferguson would welcome Steven Gerrard's appointment at Ibrox in the coming months.